Igloo

-An igloo (Inuit languages: iglu, Inuktitut syllabics ᐃᒡᓗ /iu/; plural: igluit ᐃᒡᓗᐃᑦ /iu/), also known as a snow house or snow hut, is a type of shelter built of suitable snow.
+An igloo (Inuit languages: iglu or illu, (Note: Iglu is used throughout the Inuvialuit Settlement Region and Nunavut.
+Illu is used in Nunavik (Arctic Quebec), Nunatsiavut (Labrador), and Greenland.)
+Inuktitut syllabics ᐃᒡᓗ /iu/; plural: igluit ᐃᒡᓗᐃᑦ /iu/), also known as a snow house or snow hut, is a type of shelter built of suitable snow.

 Although igloos are often associated with all Inuit, they were traditionally used only by the people of Canada's Central Arctic and the Qaanaaq area of Greenland.
 Other Inuit tended to use snow to insulate their houses, which were constructed from whalebone and hides.

 Snow is used because the air pockets trapped in it make it an insulator.
 Known as the igloo effect, on the outside, temperatures may be as low as -45 C, but on the inside, the temperature may range from -7 to 16 C when warmed by body heat alone.